-After a call has been on hold for the period of time (set by the installer of your system), the system will cause four quick hold recall tone bursts to sound at your telephone and the flash rate of the line button becomes faster.
+After a call has been on hold for a period of time (set by the installer of your system), the system will cause four quick hold recall tone bursts to sound at your telephone and the flash rate of the line button to become faster.

-If the call is on exclusive hold, it will revert to manual hold after the hold recall period (you will hear four short tone bursts at 12-second intervals).
-Calls that revert to manual hold can be picked up from any telephone with line appearance for the recalling line (or you can use the group or directed pick up buttons GPKUP or DPKUP).
+If the call is on exclusive hold, it will revert to normal hold after the hold recall period (you will hear four short tone bursts at 12-second intervals).
+Calls that revert to normal hold can be picked up from any telephone with a line appearance for the recalling line (or you can use a preprogrammed group or directed pick up button).

-• If a held line is recalling,
+- If a held line is recalling,

-- 1. Answer/retrieve recall. - 2.
-Press HOLD to place the call on hold at your station and restart HOLD timer,
+- 1. Answer/retrieve recall.

+- 2. Press HOLD to place the call on hold at your station and restart HOLD timer,

--OR- press ANS to retrieve the call.
+- -OR- press ANS to retrieve the call.